 1. Secure executive support.

-For employees to take time away from their regular activities and focus on innovation, they need management support to deviate from the norm, form their own teams and ideate about their passions.
+For employees to take time away from their regular activities and focus on innovation, they need the support of management to deviate from the norm, form their own teams and ideate about their passions.
 Leaders from the C-suite down must actively reinforce innovation as a key corporate strategy by regularly communicating, participating in events and cultivating an environment where employees feel empowered to take risks without consequences.
 Executives who embrace the importance of employee innovation will touch every region, function and grade level.

 2. Encourage transparent communications.

-It's equally important to provide employees with the necessary channels (an online collaboration hub, for example) to exchange thoughts with leaders and recruit other colleagues to cross-pollinate ideas.
+It’s equally important to provide employees with the necessary channels (an online collaboration hub, for example) to exchange thoughts with leaders and recruit other colleagues to cross-pollinate ideas.
 In such environments, employee innovators can discuss challenges, brainstorm about their ventures and share best practices, making them better able to discover, co-develop and implement game-changing solutions that improve outcomes for customers, partners and the world.
+[Learn more about improving employee teamwork and communication within your team.]

 3. Open innovation to everyone.